 1) CPAP is for continuous positive airway pressure

-Continuous Positive Airway Pressure, or CPAP, is a form of therapy used to assist in the treatment of sleep apnea and other breathing issues.
+Continuous Positive Airway Pressure, or CPAP, is a form of therapy use to assist in the treatment of sleep apnea and other breathing issues.
 The CPAP machine works by continuously supplying the patient’s airways with pressured air, keeping them open so they can breathe normally.
 This aids in preventing breathing pauses, or apneas, while patients are asleep.
 It is the most popular kind of therapy for sleep apnea and the main distinction between BIPAP and CPAP equipment.
 CPAP devices may be configured to give various pressure levels according on the patient’s need.

 2) BiPAP is for two levels of pressure

 One of the main distinctions between CPAP and BiPAP machines is this.
 BiPAP machines produce two distinct levels of pressure: a greater pressure while breathing and a lower pressure when expelling, as opposed to CPAP machines, which deliver a continuous positive airway pressure.
-This makes it simpler for them to breathe and gives them greater control over how much pressure they are exposed to.
+This makes it simpler for them to breathe and gives them greater control over how much pressure they are expose to.

 A humidifier option is available as an add-on component with CPAP devices.
 The CPAP user’s air is made more humid by the humidifier.
 This lessens throat and nasal dryness, which can be uncomfortable when operating the machine.
 Additionally, it lessens snoring, nasal congestion, and other sleep apnea symptoms.
-Every morning, the humidifier should be replenished with distilled water to guarantee that it is producing the ideal humidity levels.
+Every morning, the humidifier should be replenish with distilled water to guarantee that it is producing the ideal humidity levels.

 Users of BiPAP equipment can change the humidity setting on their device to suit their preferences.
 This function is fantastic for anyone who could experience dry mouth or clogged airways since it keeps the airways wet.
 To add to your comfort while utilizing a BiPAP with a humidifier, you may also change the temperature and moisture content.
 If you choose not to use a humidifier, you can still benefit from BiPAP therapy by simply turning off the humidification option on the machine.